eduardgg/practice/README.md

-# Practice - Programming Problems
+# Practise - Programming Problems

 This repository contains a collection of programming problems I have solved, focusing on advanced concepts of **algorithms** and **data structures**, with a strong emphasis on **applied mathematics** and **computational efficiency**.